 BHS projects that the number and composition of CYS FSP clients served in 2017-2018 will remain relatively consistent for FY 2019-2020.
-No significant program expansions or contractions are predicted.
+BHS is implementing an Intensive FSP to meet California's Pathways to Wellbeing and Intensive Care Coordination requirement.